Ahmed-Nirzar/C-_Primer/Chapter_2/README.md

 p1 = p3; p2 = p3;
 `exp36.md -`  `Exercise 2.32` Is the following code legal or not?
 If not, how might you make it legal?
 int null = 0, *p = null;
-`exp37.md -`  `Exercise 2.33` Using the variable definitions from this section, determine what happens in each of these assignments:
+`exp37.md -`  `Exercise 2.33` Using the variable definitions from this section, determine what happens in each of these assignments:
 a = 42; b = 42; c = 42;
 d = 42; e = 42; g = 42;
 `exp38.md -`  `Exercise 2.35` Determine the types deduced in each of the following definitions.
 Once you’ve figured out the types, write a program to see whether you were correct.